 - Download GPEdit Enabler script from below link:

-This is a simple PowerShell script which will install the disabled Group Policy features in Windows 10 Home edition.
+This is a simple PowerShell script that will install the disabled Group Policy features in Windows 10 Home edition.

 - Right-click the downloaded gpedit-enabler.bat file and select Run as Administrator.